llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 Scalable vector types are of the form ``<vscale x n x ty>``, which indicate a vector with a multiple of ``n`` elements of type ``ty``. ``n`` and ``ty`` then end up controlling LMUL and SEW respectively.

 LLVM supports only ``ELEN=32`` or ``ELEN=64``, so ``vscale`` is defined as ``VLEN/64`` (see ``RISCV::RVVBitsPerBlock``).
-This makes the LLVM IR types stable between the two ``ELEN`` s considered, i.e. every LLVM IR scalable vector type has exactly one corresponding pair of element type and LMUL, and vice-versa.
+This makes the LLVM IR types stable between the two ``ELEN`` s considered, i.e., every LLVM IR scalable vector type has exactly one corresponding pair of element type and LMUL, and vice-versa.

 +-------------------+---------------+----------------+------------------+-------------------+-------------------+-------------------+-------------------+
 |                   | LMUL=⅛        | LMUL=¼         | LMUL=½           | LMUL=1            | LMUL=2            | LMUL=4            | LMUL=8            |